Blog: Just taquitos...

-For a while, my version of dinner hordery worked.
-I would take care of dinner for 5-6 nights of the week, Ian would take me out for 1 night, and takeout would make an occasional cameo.
-I equated the grunt work of securing uncommon ingredients, endangering my digits with sharp knives, and cleaning out the innards of various carcasses for 5-6 nights of cookery to the grunt work of whipping out a joint credit card after the enchantment of a Charleston meal.
+For a while, dinner hordery served me.
+I would take care of dinner for 5-6 nights of the week, and Ian would take me out for 1 night.
+I could equate my hours of labor securing uncommon ingredients, endangering my digits with sharp knives, and cleaning out the innards of various carcasses to Ian's effort to whip out the credit card after dining at a restaurant.

 Now, don't get me wrong, I love picking out what to eat.

-Naturally, upon accepting his gift/my challenge, I rush to the kitchen to control the sequence of cookbook exposure.
-These things take time.
+Naturally, upon accepting his offer/gift, I rush to the kitchen to control the sequence of cookbook exposure.

 I started with two of the Pioneer Woman cookbooks because they're oriented for a beginner.
 We decided to select recipes based on accessible ingredients, increased leftover/freezability potential and techniques Ian had always wanted to learn, like breading meat, deep-frying and developing an instinct for balancing flavors.

 By the end of the day, we had a full page, front and back, of recipes to add to Ian's repertoire.
 Recipes that we would make together.
 In my lab.
 With my tools.
 And my effortless, virtuous patience.
-And Ian's uncanny ability to learn and accept feedback without defending, taking things personally, or not following instructions even though they are written clearly and specifically in the recipe.
+And Ian's uncanny ability to learn, not get defensive when given feedback, refrain from taking things personally, and not follow instructions, even though they are written clearly and specifically in the recipe :)

 That night, we decided upon our first meal as a culinary team: beef taquitos with an avocado crema (aka dippin' SAUCE) over a salad with cilantro lime vinaigrette.
-I had no idea how much I would enjoy pushing this man's buttons.
+Some essential questions from our first experiment co-creating:

 Wait, but not every piece of lean ground beef is completely brown yet before we drain it, is that going to be okay?!